malagebidi/cnbeta/readme.txt

 === cnBeta ===

-Tags: featured-images
+Tags: one-column

 Requires at least: 4.5
-Tested up to: 6.0
+Tested up to: 6.4.3
 Requires PHP: 7.0
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-cnBeta is a wordpress theme based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
-Underscores is distributed under the terms of the GNU GPL v2 or later.
+cnBeta is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc. Underscores is distributed under the terms of the GNU GPL v2 or later.

 == Description ==